-This snapshot is built from CollegeWhale’s own scholarship database and planning tools.
-It shows how many awards are available for Nursing majors, how much money is on the table, and what early-career pay and typical college costs can look like.
+This snapshot pulls from CollegeWhale’s scholarship database and planning tools to show how many scholarships are available for Nursing majors, the total dollars listed, and how early-career pay compares to typical college costs.

 The CollegeWhale Scholarship FastFind™ makes it easy to discover the best Nursing scholarships — fast.
 Filter by award amount, deadline month, and estimated time to apply, then instantly download your personalized list.
 No sign-ups, no personal info, no spam — just real, verified scholarships.

-Award: $5,000 Deadline: January Est. Application Time: Med (43 min)This comprehensive collection of Nursing scholarships and grants for the 2027 - 2028 school years, curated from our regularly updated databases.
+Award: $2,500 Deadline: Rolling Est. Application Time: Low (13 min)This comprehensive collection of Nursing scholarships and grants for the 2026 - 2027 school years, curated from our regularly updated databases.
 To explore all available scholarship matches, visit our Scholarship Database and Grant Database, which both offer easy-to-use filters, current deadlines, and detailed eligibility information to help you discover the best Nursing scholarship opportunities.

 Nursing scholarships and grants help aspiring and current nurses fund their education without taking on significant student loan debt.
 With demand for qualified nurses rising across the country, countless organizations are committed to helping students enter — or advance within — the nursing profession through financial support.
 From federal and state programs to private foundations, hospitals, and nursing associations, these awards offer crucial assistance to students pursuing everything from entry-level certificates to doctoral degrees.